prochac/deepstreamIO.github.io/docs/00-tutorials/60-plugins/60-monitoring/01-http-log-monitoring.md

 Usually by using a poll agent like logstash, this takes the json object, transforms it slightly to add some useful meta data and then sends it off to elasticsearch to visualise via Kibana.

-Deesptream has two prebuilt services for monitoring.
+Deesptream has two prebuilt services for monitoring that can be enabled separately or at the same time:

 ### Http monitoring